Home > Study Abroad in Europe > How to Study Abroad in Denmark in 2026

 Program requirements aren't the only thing you need to think about when you're planning to study in Denmark.

 Another milestone is getting "visa" approval.
-As detailed above, unlike in many countries, students traveling to Denmark need to apply for a residence permit, not a visa.
+As said above, unlike in many countries, American students traveling to Denmark need to apply for a residence permit, not a visa.

 Please note: You should always get actionable information directly from official sites like the Danish Embassy or trusted partners (such as visa processors).
 Official sites will have the most up-to-date and accurate information.